cjstoddard/PicoCalc-uf2/Luckfox-Lyra/Known-working-programs.md

 ---

-LinksWWWbrowser (Text mode web browser)
+Links WWW browser (Text mode web browser)

 This compiles locally, on the Pi Zero and in the buildroot.